knative/client/docs/cmd/kn_service_update.md

       --scale-min int                     Minimum number of replicas.
       --service-account string            Service account name to set.
 An empty argument ("") clears the service account.
 The referenced service account must exist in the service's namespace.
       --tag strings                       Set tag (format: --tag revisionRef=tagName) where revisionRef can be a revision or '@latest' string representing latest ready revision.
 This flag can be specified multiple times.
-      --target string                     work on local directory instead of a remote cluster --traffic strings                   Set traffic distribution (format: --traffic revisionRef=percent) where revisionRef can be a revision or a tag or '@latest' string representing latest ready revision.
+      --target string                     Work on local directory instead of a remote cluster (experimental) --traffic strings                   Set traffic distribution (format: --traffic revisionRef=percent) where revisionRef can be a revision or a tag or '@latest' string representing latest ready revision.
 This flag can be given multiple times with percent summing up to 100%.
       --untag strings                     Untag revision (format: --untag tagName).
 This flag can be specified multiple times.
       --user int                          The user ID to run the container (e.g., 1001).